 - 7.14 The council is responsible for most repairs to the inside of your home.
 Crest and/or the management company is responsible for structural repairs and repairs to communal areas.
-Please refer to Schedule 2. - 7.15 The council is not required to carry out works or repairs for which you are responsible under the terms of this tenancy agreement. - 7.16 The council is not responsible for repairing internal decorations affected by improvement works carried out at your home unless the damage to the decoration has been caused as a result of negligence on behalf of the council. - 7.17 The council is not responsible for the removal and replacement of any furniture or floor coverings that have to be moved to enable repair or improvement work to be carried out.
+Please refer to Schedule 2. - 7.15 If you are a secure tenant and have made alterations additions or improvements to your home the council will only repair them if the council has agreed in writing to maintain and repair them. - 7.16 The council is not required to carry out works or repairs for which you are responsible under the terms of this tenancy agreement. - 7.17 The council is not responsible for repairing internal decorations affected by improvement works carried out at your home unless the damage to the decoration has been caused as a result of negligence on behalf of the council. - 7.18 The council is not responsible for the removal and replacement of any furniture or floor coverings that have to be moved to enable repair or improvement work to be carried out.